Be Prepared To Have Your Mind Filled With Inbound Awesomeness

 Luckily this ain't my first Inbound rodeo, so I have an idea of how this week will flow.

 The biggest difference for me this year is, it's my first time attending at the new location, the BCEC.
-The last Inbound I attended was in 2013, and there was only 5,000 attendees.
+The last Inbound I attended was in 2013, and there were only 5,000 attendees.
 And while that felt huge at the time, this year they are expecting around 13,000 people.
 That's freaking crazy, yo.

 So, besides continual practicing and execution of defensive walking techniques, here is what I am planning on doing this week in Boston.